-1.2.3 Project Infrastructure
+1.2.3 Mine Infrastructure

-The Doris Project (Phase 1) of the Project was approved by NIRB in 2006 (Project Certificate No. 003) and licensed by NWB in 2007 (Type A Water Licence 2AM-DOH0713).
-The Water Licence was amended in 2010, 2011, and 2012 and received modifications in 2009, 2010, and 2011.
-Construction of the Doris Project began in early 2010 and in early 2012, the Doris Project was placed into care and maintenance, suspending further Project-related construction and exploration activity along the Hope Bay Greenstone Belt.
-In 2016, the NIRB approved an amendment to Project Certificate No. 003 and NWB granted Amendment No. 1 to the Water Licence, extending operations from two to six years through mining two additional mineralized zones (Doris Connector and Doris Central zones) to be accessed via the existing Doris portal.
+The Doris Project (Phase 1) of the Mine was approved by NIRB in 2006 (Project Certificate No. 003) and licensed by NWB in 2007 (Type A Water License 2AM-DOH0713, now 2AM-DOH1335).
+The Water License was amended in 2010, 2011, and 2012 and received modifications in 2009, 2010, and 2011.
+Construction of the Doris Project began in early 2010 and in early 2012, the Doris Project was placed into Care & Maintenance, suspending further Mine-related construction and exploration activity along the Hope Bay Greenstone Belt.
+In 2016, the NIRB approved an amendment to Project Certificate No. 003 and NWB granted Amendment No. 1 to the Water License, extending operations from two to six years through mining two additional mineralized zones (Doris Connector and Doris Central zones) to be accessed via the existing Doris portal.
 The Doris Project began production early in 2017.
-In 2018 the Madrid-Boston (Phase 2) was approved and focused on the mining of the Madrid North, Madrid South, and Boston deposits by utilizing and expanding upon the Doris project infrastructure.
-The Madrid-Boston construction activities overlapped with the operation activities at Doris and extended the life of mine of the Project.
-The Project currently has developed infrastructure at four main sites: Roberts Bay, Doris, Madrid North, and Boston.
+In 2018 the Madrid-Boston (Phase 2) was approved and focused on the mining of the Madrid North, Madrid South, and Boston deposits by utilizing and expanding upon the Doris mine infrastructure.
+The Madrid-Boston construction activities overlapped with the operation activities at Doris and extended the life of mine of the Mine.
+The Mine currently has developed infrastructure at four main sites: Roberts Bay, Doris, Madrid North, and Boston.